KrutzOtrem/Paws/README.md

 </h3>

 Paws is a distraction-free focus app for NextUI that pairs Pomodoro sessions, daily schedules, and music integration with a system that turns your focus time into budgeted gaming sessions.
-It comes with an unimpressed cat, who has a particular habit of assigning tasks.
+It comes with an unimpressed cat who has a particular habit of assigning tasks.
 Consider it corrective training.

 ## 📱 Screenshots
 <p>